Frequently Asked Questions

 Should I learn to drive in an automatic or a manual car?

-• what type of a car will you have available to practise in
+• what type of car will you have available to practise in

 • what type of car do you plan to use in the future